splunk/public-o11y-docs/get-started/coreO11y.rst

 SLIs are Service Level Indicators, the metrics used to measure your system's availability.
 SLOs, Service Level Objectives, are what you have determined is the appropriate level of availability, as measured by your SLIs.
 Service Level Agreements, SLAs, are the promise you make to your customers about how much of the time you will meet your SLOs and what you will do if you do not meet them.

-Observability Cloud takes the guesswork out of determining error budgets, and helps you set reasonable SLOs and meet your SLAs.
+Observability Cloud immediately monitors and analyzes your SLIs, takes the guesswork out of determining error budgets, and helps you set reasonable SLOs and meet your SLAs.

-The following sections detail the multiple views in Observability Cloud that you can use to track reliability.
+The following sections detail the components in Observability Cloud that you can use to track reliability.

 Splunk APM
 ---------------------------------------------------------------------------------